jcbacong/jcbacong/README.md

 ---
 ### :man_technologist: About Me :

-- 🔭 Just started with the MD-PhD in Molecular Medicine program.
+- 🔭 Just started with my MD-PhD in Molecular Medicine <a href="https://twitter.com/upmanilaonline"> @upmanilaonline</a>

 - 👯 Open for collabs in the following areas: biomedical engineering, data science and complex systems.

 - 📫 How to reach me: bacong.junelle@gmail.com

 ---